joyvchen/joyvchen.github.io/about.md

 layout: page
 title: Hey there, I'm Joy.
 ---
 Michigan born and raised, I now live in NYC working at the intersection of art and technology.
-I enjoy thinking and learning about product, process, UX, and how to make features that combine form and function for users.
+Within this space, I enjoy thinking and learning about product, process, UX, and how to make features that combine form and function for users.
 I studied art history and French at Yale, so visual storytelling, aesthetics, and research form the basis of my thinking.
 Previously a digital project manager with a bent for web apps, I'm currently focused on building better tools for organizers of <a href="http://creativemornings.com" target="_blank">CreativeMornings</a>, a globally distributed lecture series for creative types.

 Outside of my work, my current interests are teaching myself to code and long-distance running.
-I'm also an urban/backcountry backpacker, regular art museum goer, and amateur muralist.
+I'm also an urban/backcountry backpacker, regular art museum goer, and coffee lover.
 Finally, I'm a big fan of <a href="https://www.youtube.com/watch?v=ryDOy3AosBw&feature=kp" target="_blank">the 90s</a>.

 ## About This Site